insurance for wildfire

 What Does Your Insurance for Wildfire Cover?

-The good news: Most standard home insurance policies in BC cover wildfire damage.
+The good news: Standard home insurance policies in BC cover wildfire damage.
 This typically includes:

 Don’t wait until you’re under evacuation order to find out what’s included.
 Take a proactive approach.